-The normative approach breaks down, our critic continues, because it rests on the fiction of a "benevolent dictator" with complete information about the preferences and interests of all members of the community, with no preferences of his own, and capable of fully implementing his decisions.
+The normative approach breaks down, our critic continues, because it rests on the fiction of a "benevolent dictator" with complete information about the preferences and interests of all members of the community, with no preferences of his own, and capable of implementing fully his decisions.
 Not surprisingly, in the microeconomic paradigm politics and human nature belong to the institutional or behavioral givens and are taken to lie outside the scope of analysis.
-In fact normative analysis, being a generalized logic of choice, terminates at the moment a decision is taken, leaving outside questions of policy implementation, evaluation, and termination (as distinct from model evaluation and implementation).
+In fact, normative analysis, being a generalized logic of choice, terminates at the moment a decision is taken, leaving outside questions of policy implementation, evaluation, and termination (as distinct from model evaluation and implementation).

-36The Principles of Practical Cost-Benefit Analysis, cit., pp.233-234.
-Footnote omitted.
 Ironically, the political scientist's critique of the economist's approach to systems analysis is, in a sense, quite similar to the critical stance taken by economists, a decade earlier, with respect to operations research.
 Both criticisms revolve around the notion of suboptimization-in one case with respect to economic rationality, in the other, with respect to political rationality.
-The difference is that while the notion of economic rationality can be precisely explicated in terms of economic efficiency (either in the general Paretian sense, or in the more special sense of allocative efficiency), no generally accepted explication of "political rationality" seems to exist.
+The difference is that, while the notion of economic rationality can be explicated precisely in terms of economic efficiency (either in the general Paretian sense, or in the more special sense of allocative efficiency), no generally accepted explication of "political rationality" seems to exist.
 Consequently, attempts to differentiate policy analysis from systems analysis have moved along different lines.
 We can distinguish two main directions.
-According to one school of thought, policy analysis is systems analysis writ large-in the sense that it includes, in addition to the technical and economic aspects of a policy problem, also those political aspects which systems analysis is supposed to have overlooked (whether or to what extent the charge is correct, is an empirical question which cannot be discussed here).
+According to one school of thought, policy analysis is systems analysis writ large-in the sense that it includes, in addition to the technical and economic aspects of a policy problem, also those political aspects which systems analysis is supposed to have overlooked (whether or to what extent the charge is correct, is an empirical question that cannot be discussed here).
 Yehezkel Dror's manifesto is typical of this position.
 In policy analysis:

-1) Much attention would be paid to the political aspects of decisionmaking and public policy making (instead of ignoring or condescendingly disregarding political aspects)...
+Much attention would be paid to the political aspects of decisionmaking and public policy making (instead of ignoring or condescendingly disregarding political aspects)...